Great Pyramid of Giza: Queen's Chamber

 The Horizontal Passage links the Grand Gallery to the Queen's Chamber.
-Five pairs of holes at the start suggest the tunnel was once concealed with slabs that laid flush with the gallery floor.
+Five pairs of holes at the start suggest the tunnel was once concealed with slabs that lay flush with the gallery floor.
 The passage is 2 royal cubit wide and 1.17 m high for most of its length, but near the chamber there is a step in the floor, after which the passage increases to 1.68 m high.
-Half of the west-wall consists of two layers that have atypically continuous vertical joints.
+Half of the west wall consists of two layers that have atypically continuous vertical joints.
 Dormion suggests the entrances to magazines laid here and have been filled in.

 The Queen's Chamber is exactly halfway between the north and south faces of the pyramid.
 It measures 10 royal cubit north-south, 11 royal cubit east-west, and has a pointed roof that apexes at 12 royal cubit tall.
 At the eastern end of the chamber is a niche 9 royal cubit high.
 The original depth of the niche was 2 royal cubit, but it has since been deepened by treasure hunters.

 Shafts were discovered in the north and south walls of the Queen's Chamber in 1872 by British engineer Waynman Dixon, who believed shafts similar to those in the King's Chamber must also exist.
 The shafts were not connected to the outer faces of the pyramid or the Queen's Chamber; their purpose is unknown.
 In one shaft Dixon discovered a ball of diorite, a bronze hook of unknown purpose and a piece of cedar wood.
 The first two objects are now in the British Museum.
-The latter was lost until recently when it was found at the University of Aberdeen.
+The latter was lost until 2020 when it was found at the University of Aberdeen.
 It has since been radiocarbon dated to 3341–3094 BC.
 The northern shaft's angle of ascent fluctuates and at one point turns 45 degrees to avoid the Great Gallery.
 The southern shaft is perpendicular to the pyramid's slope.